Vacuum stability of conformally invariant scalar dark matter models: Introduction

 \section{Introduction}

-Discovery of the Higgs boson at the CERN Large Hadron Collider (LHC) has closed the particle contents of the Standard Model (SM).
+Discovery of the Higgs boson at the CERN Large Hadron Collider (LHC) has closed the particle contents of the standard model (SM).
 However, there is no room for the nonbaryonic cold dark matter (DM) of the Universe in the SM Lagrangian.
-The existence of the DM is strongly supported by a variety of astrophysical observations and cosmological implications in the early universe.
-Still no evidence of the DM are obtained in the direct detection and high energy collider experiments.
-Thus it is well motivated to consider theoretical models in which the DM candidates are included in the separate hidden sector connected to the SM with small couplings through some mediators.
-Since the Higgs boson mass term is the only dimensionful coupling term in the SM Lagrangian, it is likely for the Higgs mass term to play the role of interlink of the mediator fields to the SM sector.
-Generically such a model is called Higgs portal.
-Additional scalars are often introduced as hidden sector particles and mediator fields to realize the Higgs portal model.
+The existence of the DM is strongly supported by a variety of astrophysical observations and cosmological implications in the early Universe.
+Stil, no evidence of the DM was obtained in the direct detection and high-energy collider experiments.
+Thus, it is well motivated to consider theoretical models in which the DM candidates are included in the separate hidden sector connected to the SM with small couplings through some mediators.

-Recently the precise measurement of the Higgs boson mass, $m_H = 125.25 \pm 0.17$ \cite{ParticleDataGroup:2020ssz}, allows us to study the SM vacuum structure in more detail.
-The present values of $m_H$, $m_t$ and $\alpha_s(M_Z)$ imply the metastability of the electroweak vacuum in the SM, which is brought by the Higgs quartic coupling turning negative at some high energy scale.
+Recently, the precise measurement of the Higgs boson mass, $m_H = 125.25 \pm 0.17$ \cite{ParticleDataGroup:2020ssz}, allows us to study the SM vacuum structure in more detail.
+The present values of $m_H$, $m_t$ and $\alpha_s(M_Z)$ imply the metastability of the electroweak vacuum in the SM, which is brought by the Higgs quartic coupling turning negative at some high-energy scale.
 The vacuum stability issue has been investigated by many authors \cite{Ghosh:2017fmr,Beniwal:2015sdl,Oda:2015gna,Branchina:2014rva,Khan:2014kba,Branchina:2014usa,Baek:2012uj, Masina:2012tz,Alekhin:2012py,Degrassi:2012ry,Bezrukov:2012sa,Lebedev:2012zw,Elias-Miro:2011sqh}.
-If we allow new physics beyond the SM, it is possible to rescue the vacuum from metastability.
-For instance, the additional scalars would alter the effective potential of the Higgs field for the electroweak vacuum to be absolutely stable.
+Additional scalars are often introduced to rescue the vacuum from metastability, and those can be mediator fields and/or the DM candidates as hidden sector particles.